Wage And Hour Claims: Get Paid For The Time You Worked

 Your employer must pay you an overtime rate of at least 1.5 times your usual rate for all hours worked over 40.
 If you work overtime, you must be paid for overtime, but there are some occupations that are exempt from this.
 Our law firm can readily identify if your position is exempt from the overtime requirements.

 New Overtime Rules For Salaried Employees

-- Strengthen overtime protections for salaried workers already entitled to overtime
+- Strengthened protections for salaried workers who were already entitled to overtime pay

 Even though you are a salaried employee, your employer may still owe you overtime for all hours worked over 40 in a workweek.